e tauola mo a'oga i la tatou gagana

 Diacritical marks and the Samoan language

-Article by EM Tualaulelei, FLJ Mayer, GA Hunkin
+EM Tualaulelei, FLJ Mayer, GA Hunkin

 E sui faiga, ae tumau faavae.
-Practices change but foundations remain.
+Practices change but foundations remain

 Lafita'i Iupati Fuata'i

-Intervention, opportunity and response: A clash of
+Intervention, opportunity and response: A clash of paradigms in smallholder cattle projects in Samoa

-paradigms in smallholder cattle projects in Samoa Susan L Maiava, PhD thesis, Massey University
+Susan L Maiava, PhD thesis, Massey University

-or Empowerment.
-Observations on the use of English in contemporary urban Samoa
+Language change: Linguistic Imperialism or Empowerment.
+Observations on use of English in urban Samoa

 Phillipa Vague, MA thesis, Massey